chowmean/python-training-for-devops/docs/cliapp.md

 *Arguments*	 work similarly to options but are positional.
 They also only support a subset of the features of options due to their syntactical nature.

-Arguements cannot do anything more than options so we will have a look at options in detail
+Arguments cannot do anything more than options so we will have a look at options in detail

 #### Options